Benefits and Considerations of Electricity as a Vehicle Fuel

 PHEVs and EVs can reduce fuel costs dramatically because of the low cost of electricity relative to conventional fuel.
 Because they rely in whole or part on electric power, their fuel economy is measured differently than in conventional vehicles.
 Miles per gallon of gasoline equivalent (mpge) and kilowatt-hours (kWh) per 100 miles are common metrics.
 Depending on how they're driven, today's light-duty EVs (or PHEVs in electric mode) can exceed 100 mpge and can achieve 30-40 kWh per 100 miles.

-The fuel economy of medium- and heavy-duty PHEVs and EVs is highly dependent on the load carried and the duty cycle, but they can maintain a strong fuel-cost advantage over their conventional counterparts as well.
+The fuel economy of medium- and heavy-duty PHEVs and EVs is highly dependent on the load carried and the duty cycle, but in the right applications, they can maintain a strong fuel-cost advantage over their conventional counterparts as well.

 PHEVs and EVs have the benefit of flexible fueling: They can charge overnight at a residence (or a fleet facility), at a workplace, or at public charging stations.
 PHEVs have added flexibility, because they can also refuel with gasoline or diesel (or possibly other fuels in the future) when necessary.
 Both types of vehicles can take advantage of distributed sources of renewable energy, such as solar panels on a rooftop.

 Public charging stations are not as ubiquitous as gas stations, but charging equipment manufacturers, automakers, utilities, Clean Cities coalitions, municipalities, and government agencies are establishing a rapidly expanding network of charging infrastructure.
 The number of publicly accessible charging units surpassed 7,000 in 2012.
-See a map of infrastructure deployment projects in the U.S. or search for electric charging stations near you.
+Search for electric charging stations near you.

 Although fuel costs for hybrid and plug-in electric vehicles are generally lower than for similar conventional vehicles, purchase prices can be significantly higher.
 However, prices are likely to decrease as production volumes increase.
 And initial costs can be offset by fuel cost savings, a federal tax credit, and state incentives.
-The federal Qualified Plug-In Electric Drive Motor Vehicle Tax Credit is available for PHEV and EV purchases through 2014 (or until manufacturers meet a certain level of mass production).
+The federal Qualified Plug-In Electric Drive Motor Vehicle Tax Credit is available for PHEV and EV purchases through 2014 (or until manufacturers meet certain thresholds of vehicle sales).
 It provides a tax credit of $2,500 to $7,500 for new purchases, with the amount determined by the size of the vehicle and capacity of its battery.

 Use the Vehicle Cost Calculator to compare lifetime ownership costs of individual models of HEVs, PHEVs, EVs, and conventional vehicles.